Learn More: ESTA

 Frequently Asked Questions

-The Electronic System for Travel Authorization (ESTA) is an automated system that assists in determining eligibility to travel to the United States under the Visa Waiver Program (VWP) and whether such travel poses any law enforcement or security risk.
+The Electronic System for Travel Authorization (ESTA) is an automated system that assists in determining eligibility to travel to the United States under the Visa Waiver Program (VWP).
+This allows travelers to enter the US without obtaining a visa.
 Upon completion of an ESTA application, a traveler is notified of his or her eligibility to travel to the United States under the VWP.
 If your ESTA application is approved, you will be able to enter the US for a stay of 90 days maximum and enter multiple times.
 Your ESTA will remain valid for 2 years.

 We require the following to submit your application: